Lewislou/SENUCLS/README.md

 # SENUCLS

-@misc{lou2023structure,
-      title={Structure Embedded Nucleus Classification for Histopathology Images}, author={Wei Lou and Xiang Wan and Guanbin Li and Xiaoying Lou and Chenghang Li and Feng Gao and Haofeng Li}, year={2023},
-      eprint={2302.11416},
-      archivePrefix={arXiv},
-      primaryClass={cs.CV}
-}

-This is the official PyTorch implementation of SENUCLS, a graph neural network based method for nuclei classification.
+This is the official PyTorch implementation of paper - Structure Embedded Nucleus Classification for Histopathology Images, a graph neural network based method for nuclei classification.

 > **If you intend to use anything from this repo, citation of the original publication given above is necessary**